 - sesame seeds: white

-- white miso: sometimes called sweet miso or mellow miso, it has a milder flavour than other types of miso.
+- white miso paste: sometimes called sweet miso or mellow miso, it has a milder flavour than other types of miso.
 It is fermented for a shorter time and is lower in salt.
 It's ideal in this dressing.

 - sesame oil: You can use 2 tablespoons of sesame oil or 1 tablespoon of sesame oil plus 1 teaspoon of toasted sesame oil.
 Toasted sesame oil has a more complex flavour than regular sesame oil, making it the perfect choice for this dressing.
 However, if you don't have it, you can certainly use regular sesame oil.
 If you find it too strongly flavoured, feel free to use part toasted sesame oil and part regular sesame oil.

-- rice vinegar: has a subtle flavour and is less acidic than distilled vinegar.
+- rice wine vinegar: has a subtle flavour and is less acidic than distilled vinegar.

 - honey: adds a mellow sweetness.
 Feel free to substitute maple syrup to make a vegan miso dressing.

 - olive oil: extra virgin